darkartaudio/dragonaut/README.md

 }
 ```
 ### COLLISION DETECTION
-Each character, enemy, or item fits exactly into a 32x32 square on the map, and is represented by X and Y coordinates in the two-dimensional `map` array.
+Each character, enemy, or item fits exactly into a 32x32 square on the map, and is represented by `x` and `y` coordinates in the two-dimensional `map` array.
 This makes collision detection a relatively simple matter.

 Snippet from `checkForCollisions()`